Bernard Laporte

+Bernard Laporte (born 1 July 1964) is a French rugby union coach, administrator and former player.
+Since 2023 he has been director of rugby at Montpellier.
+He served as French Secretary of State for Sport from 2007 to 2009, and was president of the French Rugby Federation from December 2016 to January 2023.

+From 1999 to 2007, Laporte was the head coach of the France national team.
+He was the first fully professional head coach of France.
+He has also coached Bordeaux-Bègles, Stade Français and Toulon.

 Playing career

 Laporte played rugby union at scrum-half and won the French Under-21 championship with UA Gaillac in 1983 and then again in 1984, in which he was captain.
 Seven years later he captained Begles-Bordeaux to the French championship (won the title in 1991).

 Early coaching roles

 Laporte's first coaching role was in the early 1990s, when he was assistant coach of the Stade Bordelais University club between 1993 and 1995.
 He took over at Stade Français in 1995, who were in the third division at the time.
 He took them right up to the first division in three seasons, winning the respective championships.
 The club were crowned champions of France in 1998, when they defeated USA Perpignan 34–7 at Stade de France.